HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 The first step of the development process of a distributed app implemented as a sidechain, is the representation of the needed data.
 In the SDK, application data are modeled as "Boxes".

-Every custom box should at least implement the ``com.horizen.box.NoncedBox`` interface.
+Every custom box should at least implement the ``com.horizen.box.Box`` interface.
 The methods defined in the interface are the following:

 - ``long nonce()``